Training

 Who delivers the training?

-All CENTA-organised training is led by experts in their field.
-These are either academics who currently host a CENTA PhD student within their research group who propose training events to us, members of our partner organisations such as Kew Gardens, BIFoR etc, or paid professional trainers/consultants.
+All CENTA-organised training is led by experts in their field, but we believe expertise comes from broad backgrounds, experiences and sectors.
+Therefore training may be led by academics who currently host a CENTA PhD student within their research group, members of our partner organisations such as Kew Gardens, BIFoR etc, paid professional trainers/consultants, or CENTA Alumni who are working in areas directly relevant to our PhD Researchers.
 The trainers have full creative control over how they run their sessions.

 Additionally, we have a programme called ‘CENTA teaches CENTA’.
 If a student has a skill they would like to share with their peers, they can also host a training event and gain useful teaching experience (and CENTA Training Credits) at the same time!